-Based on these results, the area for grouting appears to be limited to the area of the former settling pond, which covers approximately 1250 ft.
+Based on these results, the area for grouting appears to be limited to the area of the former settling pond, which covers approximately 1250 ft2.
 Because of the probable variability in surge bed thickness and permeability (WoldeGabriel et al. 2001, 092523), it is not known whether this entire area will be transmissive to grout; this question must be answered in the field once the grouting operation begins.

-Permeability tests on the upper surge bed have not been conducted; however, results from two such tests conducted on surge beds in two nearby borings (Newman et al. 2007, 095632) showed hydraulic conductivities of $3.8 \times 10^{-3}$ and $5.0 \times 10^{-4}$ cm/s.
+Permeability tests on the upper surge bed have not been conducted; however, results from two such tests conducted on surge beds in two nearby borings (Newman et al. 2007, 095632) showed hydraulic conductivities of 3.8×10^{-3} and 5.0×10^{-4} cm/s.

-Because of the general capabilities of grouting and the anticipated surge bed permeability, a performance goal of $5.0 \times 10^{-5}$ cm/s, representing 1 to 2 orders of magnitude reduction in permeability, is set as the performance standard for grouting.
+Because of the general capabilities of grouting and the anticipated surge bed permeability, a performance goal of 5.0×10^{-5} cm/s, representing 1 to 2 orders of magnitude reduction in permeability, is set as the performance standard for grouting.
+It is anticipated that a low-viscosity grout (Dwyer 1994, 097397) will be needed to meet this performance standard.